 - Loss of limbs

-Many truck accident injuries require emergency surgery or care at the time of the accident as well as extensive recovery times and therapies.
-For some, life-long care may be necessary.
+Many truck accident injuries require emergency surgery at the time of the accident, as well as, extensive recovery times and therapies.
+For some victims, life-long care may be necessary.

 Higher Risk of Death

 There’s a higher risk of death at the time of the accident and later from the injuries.
 The CDC has stated that nearly 1 in 5 truck accidents result in at least one casualty.